$699 SPECIAL OFFER! $200 Off + $499 in Accessories Included!

 The Mint Mattress is slightly more expensive than the T&N Original Mattress, but its price-point is still below-average and this model is also a great value given its high-quality construction.

-If your budget is a little more flexible, you might consider the Nectar Lush or T&N Hybrid, both of which cost between $1,300 and $1,400 in a queen size.
+If your budget is a little more flexible, you might consider the Nectar Lush or T&N Hybrid, both of which cost more than their brand’s other models.
 Mattress type is a key distinction here.
 The Nectar Lush is fairly expensive compared to other memory foam beds, but the T&N Hybrid costs less than the average hybrid model.

 Sleep Trial & Returns

 Sleep Trial & Returns

 Nectar and Tuft & Needle are both “bed-in-a-box” brands, meaning they compress their mattresses and ship them in compact boxes.
 The compression process does not damage the mattresses.